Posts

 Another huge source of inspiration is LessWrong.
 A bit of a mix of blog and forum, LessWrong has some lovely typesetting, unique layouts, and many slick flourishes.

-In a bit of a departure from the sites above, another source of inspiration for this site is Josh Comeau’s site.
-Not really in terms of visual design, but in the sense of his idea of small and unique little features he dubs UI ‘sparkles’.
+Another source of inspiration for this site is Josh W Comeau’s site.
+Not really in terms of visual design, but in influence from his concept of small and unique features he dubs UI ‘sparkles’.

 Footnotes

-Google suggests that 53% of visitors will bail on a site if it takes over three seconds to load.
-Pages should be fast, not only to prevent users from leaving, but also to ensure a good user experience.
+1. Google suggests that 53% of visitors will bail on a site if it takes over three seconds to load.
+Pages should be fast, not only to prevent users from leaving but also to avoid inconveniencing users and to provide them a good experience.